Location: Silver Salmon Creek Lodge

 Travel to America’s “Last Frontier”.

 Discover the most remote and natural settings of Alaska to photograph wildlife and beautiful scenics.
-Journey alongside the incredible nature photographers Melissa Groo and Kristi Odom as you capture stunning images of all of Alaska’s wild inhabitants, including bears, eagles, puffins, seals, sea lions, otters and more!
+Journey alongside the incredible nature photographers Melissa Groo and Chris Steppig in this semi-private setting as you capture stunning images of all of Alaska’s wild inhabitants, including bears, eagles, puffins, seals, sea lions, otters and more!
 We have been to Alaska numerous times and are excited to offer the best instructors to learn alongside while enjoying the beauty that is Alaska.

 Take your nature photography to the next level by pairing up with the best in the business in an awe-inspiring location.
 Our Alaska workshop is not simply a photography trip, it’s an educational adventure that will make you a better and smarter photographer while loading up your portfolio with stunning nature and wildlife images.
 This is a small-group workshop with limited availability so reserve your spot today!!

 What To Know